Newton–Conover Twins: 1937 to 1940: North Carolina State League / Tar Heel League

 The professional baseball partnership between Newton, North Carolina and Conover, North Carolina began on January 18, 1937, when the Newton–Conover "Twins" franchise was accepted into the North Carolina State League.
 The "Twins" moniker was in reference to the two cities.
 Twins games were broadcast locally on WNNC radio, with Earl Holder serving as announcer for seven of the teams' seasons.

-Minor league baseball play began for Newton and Conover in the 1937 season.
-In 1937, the Newton–Conover Twins began play as members of the eight–team Class D level North Carolina State League.
-The North Carolina State League reformed in 1937, with Newton–Conover joining the Cooleemee Weavers, Landis Sens, Lexington Indians, Mooresville Moors, Thomasville Chair Makers, Salisbury Bees and Shelby Cardinals in league play.
+Minor league baseball play began for Newton and Conover in the 1937 season, when the Newton–Conover Twins began play as members of the eight–team Class D level North Carolina State League.
+The North Carolina State League had reformed for the 1937 season, with the Newton–Conover franchise joining the Cooleemee Weavers, Landis Sens, Lexington Indians, Mooresville Moors, Thomasville Chair Makers, Salisbury Bees and Shelby Cardinals in league play.

 In their first season of play, the 1937 Newton–Conover Twins were minor league affiliate of the Cleveland Indians.
 The Twins finished last in the 1937 North Carolina State League standings.
-Playing under managers Phil Lundeen, Buz Phillips and Ray Lindsey, Newton–Conover had a final record of 36–73 to finish in 8th place.
-The Twins ended the season 38.0 games behind the 1st place Mooresville Moors in the final regular season standings.
+Playing under managers Phil Lundeen, Buz Phillips and Ray Lindsey, Newton–Conover had a final record of 36–73 to finish in eighth place.
+The Twins ended the season 38.0 games behind the first place Mooresville Moors in the final regular season standings.
 Newton–Conover did not qualify for the playoffs, which were won by Mooresville.